David Hall (university administrator)

 David Hall is an American law professor and academic.
 He was the president of the University of the Virgin Islands from 2009 to 2024.
 Prior to that position, he was the Provost of Northeastern University and Dean of the Northeastern University School of Law.
 He was a professor of law at the University of Mississippi and the University of Oklahoma.

-While at Kansas State, he played on the basketball team from 1969 to 1972 and was inducted into its Hall of Fame.
+While at Kansas State University, he played on the basketball team from 1969 to 1972 and was inducted into its Hall of Fame.